 - ESIA prepared by Gamma Consulting and approved by the Government of Georgia (GoG) in October 2015 together with its Stakeholder Engagement Plan (SEP) and annexes.
-The GoG awarded the environmental permit on the basis of the E&S commitments made in the ESIA report and additional environmental and social conditions presented in Vol. 2 "Project Definition". - Supplementary Environmental & Social studies issued in 2017. - Detailed environmental and social specifications included in the EPC Contract signed in 2015. - Environmental and social policies of each of the Lenders approached in 2016 to finance the Nenskra HPP. - Implementation Agreement signed between the GoG and JSCNH that includes clauses on the land acquisition process for the Nenskra HPP and the environmental permitting process for the 220 kV Transmission Line design, construction and operation.
+The GoG awarded the environmental permit on the basis of the E&S commitments made in the ESIA report and additional environmental and social conditions presented in Vol. 2 "Project Definition". - Supplementary Environmental & Social studies issued in 2017. - Detailed environmental and social specifications included in the EPC Contract signed in 2015, and further amended in 2017 as a result for the present Supplementary Environmental & Social studies. - Environmental and social policies of each of the Lenders approached to finance the Nenskra HPP. - Implementation Agreement signed between the GoG and JSCNH that includes clauses on the land acquisition process for the Nenskra HPP and the environmental permitting process for the 220 kV Transmission Line design, construction and operation.